 It is not appropriate to add information to the dossier after it has been reviewed at any level, if that information was available at the time the dossier was assembled and reviewed.
-If a significant error is discovered after the fact, and the dossier needs to be corrected, the Acting Associate Provost for Faculty Advancement must first be consulted as to the proper action to be taken.
-More information on the terms and timing of dossier updates can be found in the Provost's policy statement.
+If a significant error is discovered after the fact, and the dossier needs to be corrected, the Associate Provost for Faculty Advancement must first be consulted as to the proper action to be taken.

-Selection of Evaluators
+Selection of External Evaluators

-Educational unit administrators are responsible for asking all evaluators to make a substantive, professional judgment of the value and significance of a candidate's performance.
-All evaluators should also be reminded that a university must be one institution in society where professional judgment of a colleague's work is offered without malice and without fear of retribution.
-The courts have made clear that judgments that are professionally rendered and free of personal bias are protected.
+Educational unit administrators are responsible for asking all evaluators to make a substantive, professional judgement of the value and significance of a candidate's performance.
+All evaluators should also be reminded that a university must be one institution in society where professional judgement of a colleague's work is offered without malice and without fear of retribution.
+The courts have made clear that judgements that are professionally rendered and free of personal bias are protected.
 When selecting letter writers external to the university for participation in tenure and promotion cases, an educational unit administrator must apply the policies and procedures enumerated in AR 2:1-1 Section VII.G.